stanczyk4/ESP-Localization/README.md

 ESP-Localization uses ESP-07 modules to act as Routers in a given area to scan for and locate the xyz location of a sensor within 1meter accuracy.
 # Who
-Professor: Dr. Malinowski
+Professor: Dr. Malinowski <br />
-Students: Nick Pratt, Michael Stanczyk, Nathan Ruetten
+Students: Nick Pratt, Michael Stanczyk, Nathan Ruetten <br />